-Vince was ambitious, and worked alongside family and friends to make his cheesesteaks a Lehigh Valley staple and a sought-after concession brand across Pennsylvania.
+Since 1957, the Vince's family has worked to make our cheesesteaks, sausages, and other food concessions a popular choice in the Lehigh Valley and beyond.
 Today, we're blessed to be a six-decade, five-generation (and counting) family business rooted in a region we're proud to call home.
-The Vince's family owns and operates the company to this day and is grateful for our many friends and patrons.
+The Vince's family owns and operates the business and is grateful for our many friends and patrons.
 We're proud of the tradition you've helped us build across the Valley and beyond, and look forward to serving you as often as you give us the honor of your business.

-Vince Jr. took over the family business in the mid-70s and grew the regional base through concession stands and new concepts, including our popular (and currently retired) Chicken Finger concession and our thriving Pennsylvania German brand, Das Wurst Haus, a specialty sausage destination at the annual Kutztown Folk Festival.
+Over the years, we've connected with many customers through our concession stands and new concepts, including our Pennsylvania German brand, Das Wurst Haus, a specialty sausage destination at the annual Kutztown Folk Festival.
 Your support of that event and your annual visits at the Allentown and Bloomsburg Fairs and other regional events continue to mean the world to us.

 Allentown is going through a very public, prominent rebirth.
-Our story mirror's the City's: the Water Street location was forced to close during the first wave of redevelopment in the early 70s.
+Our story mirror's the City's: Vince's original location was forced to close during the first wave of redevelopment in the early 1970s.

-We look forward to the next phase in our company's history, and in our history with you, our friends and patrons.
+We look forward to the next phase of our story, and to sharing it with you, our friends and patrons.

 FAQ: What's a "Lehigh Valley Cheesesteak"?